-7.1 Broadwood Primary School is committed to working in partnership with parents/carers to safeguard and promote the welfare of children and to support them to understand our statutory responsibilities in this area.
-To this end we include in the first newsletter of the school year a reminder to parents of who the safeguarding team is, and what their role is with regards to safeguarding.
-Posters are also displayed around school showing photographs of the safeguarding team.

-7.2 When new pupils join our school, parents and carers will be informed that we have a safeguarding policy.
+- 7.1 Broadwood Primary School is committed to working in partnership with parents/carers to safeguard and promote the welfare of children and to support them to understand our statutory responsibilities in this area.
+To this end we include in the first newsletter of the year a reminder to parents of who the team is, and what their role is with regards to safeguarding. - 7.2 When new pupils join our school, parents and carers will be informed that we have a safeguarding policy.
 A copy will be provided to parents on request and is available on the school website.
-Parents and carers will be informed of our legal duty to assist our colleagues in other agencies with child protection enquiries and what happens should we have cause to make a referral to Children's Services.

-7.3 We are committed to working with parents positively, openly and honestly.
+Parents and carers will be informed of our legal duty to assist our colleagues in other agencies with child protection enquiries and what happens should we have cause to make a referral to Children's Services. - 7.3 We are committed to working with parents positively, openly and honestly.
 We ensure that all parents are treated with respect, dignity and courtesy.
 We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission or it is necessary to do so in order to safeguard a child from harm.